cyprienruffino/ulauncher-gpt/README.md

 This extension enables you to use ChatGPT custom system prompts to create your own custom assistant

+Note from Cyprien: I just added an option to wait until Enter is pressed to send the query to GPT.

 ![Screen shot](images/screenshot.png)

 Feel free to fork for a more domain specific assistant